What is the difference between an accountant and a bookkeeper?

 - Whether or not the company needs financial support

 Retaining a bookkeeper alone isn’t sufficient for your enterprise despite their training or authority.
 A bookkeeper may not be aware of tax documents that require to be filed within deadlines which will incur penalties from revenue authorities.
-Knowing what a business needs is essential when deciding to hire a bookkeeper vs. accountant.
+Knowing what a business needs is essential when deciding to hire a bookkeeper vs. an accountant.

 The bottom line may also come down to the available money for expenditure.
 Some small entrepreneurs do their bookkeeping and will only require an accountant when tax accounting or intricate financial processes require the expertise of a tax accountant or CPA.